td-berlin/keepachangelog/README.md

 ```

-- `title`: A single sentence without punctiation that describes the change
+- `title`: A single sentence that describes the change
 - `merge_request`: The ID of the MR or PR (optional)
 - `issue`: The ID of the issue (optional)
 - `author`: The author of the change (optional)